 Budget Exhibit’s are prepared by the DoD Components to support requests for appropriations from Congress and help justify the President’s Budget.
-Appropriation decisions are based on content of budget exhibits:
+Appropriation decisions are based on the content of budget exhibits:

 - How well do the exhibits tell your program’s story?

 - Confusing, inaccurate, and/or inconsistent exhibits will cause programs to lose funding.

 - Well-prepared exhibits make the program more defensible against cuts.

 Budget Exhibit’s supporting requests for an appropriation are called:

 - P-Form: Procurement